7wells/easy-wg-quick/README.md

 another peer configuration within the same hub.

-    ./easy-wg-quick # 1st run creates hub configuration and one client ./easy-wg-quick # any other runs creates additional clients
+    ./easy-wg-quick # 1st run creates hub configuration and one client ./easy-wg-quick # any further run creates an additional client

-Passing an argument to the script creates a configuration file with name instead of a sequence number to help remembering which config was for which device.
+Passing an argument to the script creates a configuration file with a name instead of a sequence number to help remembering which config was for which device.
 Following command will create `wgclient_client_name.conf` file.

     ./easy-wg-quick client_name